sqlitebrowser/go-dbhub/README.md

 ### What works now

 * Run read-only queries (eg SELECT statements) on databases, returning the results as JSON
+* Upload and download your databases
 * List the databases in your account
 * List the tables, views, and indexes present in a database
 * List the columns in a table, view or index, along with their details
 * List the branches, releases, tags, and commits for a database
 * Generate diffs between two databases, or database revisions
-* Download a complete database
 * Download the database metadata (size, branches, commit list, etc.)
-* Retrieve the web page URL of the database
+* Retrieve the web page URL of a database

 ### Still to do

+* Have the backend server correctly use the incoming branch, release, and tag information
 * Tests for each function
-* Have the backend server correctly use the incoming branch, release, and tag information
-* Upload a complete database
 * Investigate what would be needed for this to work through the Go SQL API
 * Anything else people suggest and seems like a good idea :smile: